Anu-techy/Unlocking-Hospitality-Trends-in-PowerBI/README.md

 **Data Cleaning/Transformations**

+Week 32 has only one day, hence filtering that week from data

 According to the Client/Subject matter Expert Fridays and Saturdays are considered **Weekend** and Sunday to Thursday is considered **weekday**.
 But in dim_date, after verification we realized the weekends are saturday and sunday.
 So I removed day_type column in dim_date. and will create new day_type column according to the business logic.